tetsuoo-online/comfyui-too-xmp-metadata/README.md

   - **Format options**: Can force specific formats or try to preserve the original format
   - **Integration with ComfyUI workflow**: Works directly with image tensors from other nodes

-🔴 **IMPORTANT NOTE**: For now, the Write XMP Metadata LOSSLESS node will overwrite existing XMP datas but other non-XMP metadata should remain (see image example below).
-The normal Write XMP Metadata on the other hand re-formats the image so if anything was in there will be PURGED before adding the new XMP metadata.
-So pay attention to that.
+🔴 **IMPORTANT NOTE**: For now, only the Write LOSSLESS node will keep existing metadatas (see image example below).
+The normal Write XMP Metadata on the other hand re-formats the image so if anything was in there it will be PURGED before adding the new metadata, so please pay attention to that.

-## TO DO
+## VERSIONS
+1.1.0
-- existing XMP data management
+- existing XMP datas no longer overwritten with Losless node
 - add subfolders support maybe.
 It sounds dangerous, but I need it~
 - add tooltips